How Much CBD Should You Take?

 Among many other historical moments for cannabis, one stands out among the rest.
 In 1942, Roger Adams was the first chemist to successfully document the isolation of a CBD particle, separating the cannabinoid from its counterparts.
 It is Adams’ research that led future scientists to discover the most popular cannabinoid, tetrahydrocannabinol, or “THC” for short.

 Physically speaking, CBD can be extracted from hemp plants as well as cannabis plants.
 So, what’s the difference between the two?
 For those that are unfamiliar, Cannabis plants (also referred to as marijuana plants) “bud”, producing flowers that fuel the medical and recreational markets with their THC.
-Hemp plants produce minute amouts of THC (<0.3%).
+Hemp plants produce small amounts of THC (<0.3%).
 Instead, the Hemp plant has a much higher CBD concentration while being jam-packed with a higher protein content.

 Via customer testimonials and personal experiences shared all over, it has become apparent that CBD has potential to do different things for different people.
 The interesting thing about CBD is that it can act in favor of your mental and physical well-being at the same time.
 This is thanks to the CB1 and CB2 receptors in your Endocannabinoid System.
 Not sure what your Endocannabinoid System is?
 Hang tight, we’ll get there.